zbovaird/quantum-cryptography-intransit/README.md

-# Non-Markovian Ephemeral Decryption Protocol (PoC)
+# Time-Evolving Ephemeral Decryption Protocol (PoC)

 This is a research prototype (Proof of Concept) for a new encryption model.